 Want to save some money at the steakhouse?
 There’s usually a wine special on embarkation day as well as on day two of your cruise.
 You can choose a free bottle of house red or white wine or a 50% discount on any premium bottle with dinner.

-I have another Carnival Pride cruise booked for 2022, and I’m planning to make a steakhouse reservation (and I’m ordering the ribeye!).
+I have another Carnival Pride cruise booked for autumn 2022, and I’m planning to make a steakhouse reservation (and I’m ordering the ribeye!).
 I’m hoping by then the service issues will be worked out, and I’ll update this post with any differences I notice.

 More resources for your Carnival Pride cruise